csandman/chakra-react-select/README.md

 accept all of the props that the original package does, with a few additions and exceptions listed below.
-So if you have a question on basic usage, your best bet is to check the original docs or google "How to (some functionality) with react-select" and just swap out `react-select` for `chakra-react-select`.
+So if you have a question on basic usage, your best bet is to check the original docs or google "How to (some functionality) with react-select" and just swap out `react-select` with `chakra-react-select` in your code.

 ## Extra Props